oschweitzer/learning-resources/react_lesson.md

 If you want your components to have CSS styling, there are two ways to do that.

 First solution is to create CSS files for your components and then, in the JSX file, import the wanted CSS file.
-Keep in mind that CSS rules defined in a CSS file are global and not restricted to the component which is imported the file.
+Keep in mind that CSS rules defined in a CSS file are global and not restricted to the component which is importing the CSS file.

 **Person.css**